bertjee321/osrs-merchanter/README.md

 # The Grand Exchanger - OSRS Trading Tool
 Simple web app tool for one of my favorite games of all time: Old School RuneScape.

 This tool is useful for getting hourly data from the Grand Exchange.
-It lists all items, purchase and sale prices, margin and volume.
+It lists all items, buy and sell prices, margin and volume.
 Through the UI filter, you can quickly and easily find potential lucrative trades in Old School RuneScape.

 ## How to use for now: